Depression: definition, statistics, and Types

-Depression is a common medical illness that can disrupt your life.
+Depression is one of the common mental disorders that can disrupt your life.

-Depression is characterized by a persistent low mood that is often accompanied by inability to feel pleasure.
-In addition, a person may have problems eating, sleeping, working, and getting along with his/her friends.
+- Depression is a mental health disorder characterized by a persistently low mood, often accompanied by an inability to feel pleasure.
+In addition, a person may have problems eating, sleeping, working, and getting along with friends.

-If such feelings linger for more than two weeks and start interfering with your daily activities, then you may be suffering from a clinical depression.
+- If such feelings linger over two weeks and start interfering with your daily activities, you may suffer from clinical depression.

-In the US, approximately 16,000,000 adults have reportedly suffered from at least one major depressive episode (MDE) in 2012 alone.
+- In the US, approximately 16,000,000 adults reportedly suffered from at least one major depressive episode (MDE) in 2012 alone.
 That is around 6.9 percent of the country’s total population.

-Around 50% of those suffering from a clinical depression do not seek medical treatment.
+- Around 50% of those suffering from clinical depression do not seek medical treatment.

 Types of Depression

-Major depression – Symptoms include interference with your capacity to sleep, work, eat or enjoy a normal life.
-People may have depressive episodes that can last weeks to months and may have such episodes multiple times in their life.
+- Major depression – Symptoms include interference with your capacity to sleep, work, eat, or enjoy everyday life.
+People may have depressive episodes that can last weeks to months and may have such episodes multiple times.

-Persistent depressive disorder – Previously known as dysthymia, this is a form of chronic depression with symptoms less severe but longer lasting than major depression.
-This form of depression may last as long as 2 years.
+- Persistent depressive disorder – Previously known as dysthymia, this is a form of chronic depression with symptoms less severe but longer lasting than major depression.
+This form of depression may last as long as two years.

-Psychotic depression – This is a form of severe major depression that is accompanied by psychosis (psychosis is a condition in which a person loses contact with reality or is unable to think in an organized way).
+- Psychotic depression – This is a form of severe major depression that is accompanied by psychosis (a condition in which a person loses contact with reality or is unable to think in an organized way).

-Postpartum depression – Many mothers experience “baby blues” during the first week or two after childbirth; but postpartum depression lasts longer and is more intense than baby blues and eventually interferes with your ability to care for your baby and handle other daily tasks.
-Around 10-15% mothers have postpartum depression after delivering a child.
+- Perinatal depression – Many mothers experience “baby blues” during the first week or two after childbirth.
+Still, postpartum depression persists and is more intense than baby blues and eventually interferes with your ability to care for your baby and handle other daily tasks.
+Around 10-15% of mothers have postpartum depression after delivering a child.

 - This kind of depression can be effectively treated with light therapy.